belgotux/dyndns/README.md

 ## Providers
-This script was tested on one provider now, feel free to test on another one.
+This script was tested on one provider now, but work with generic dyndns protocol.
+Feel free to add another one.
 - OVH

 ## Installation
 1. Copy dyndns.sh to /usr/local/bin
-2. Copy dyndns.conf to /usr/local/etc
+2. Copy dyndns.conf.example to /usr/local/etc/dyndns.conf
 3. Put your credentials to the file dydns.conf
 4. Copy dyndns.logrotate to /etc/logrotate.d/dyndns